 In difficult times, people crave clear and regular communication and become disconnected without direction.
 Make sure everyone is on the same page.
 Be vocal in asking them; “What’s your experience at the moment?”
 Give them a chance to speak up.

 The way companies manage change plays a huge part in how staff respond on an emotional level.
 Navigating change too quickly will leave people feeling disconnected from the process.
 Take them on a journey through change, check in with them throughout, and make it clear their voice has value.
-This not only avoids assumptions being made in the absence of clear communication, but actually prevents people from becoming disconnected by instilling a sense of security in the company: they trust that there’s a plan.
+This not only avoids assumptions being made in the absence of clear communication, but actually improves employee engagement by instilling a sense of security in the company: they trust that there’s a plan.

 The pandemic brought the challenge of demotivation to light for many employers.

 Not only was it your responsibility to sort out your own personal feelings and concerns, it also became your duty to provide a sense of stability for your staff.
 This was undoubtedly very hard - especially with ordinary, everyday work stresses still very present!

 Again, remind yourself that people can only move forward with confidence when they’re walking on firm foundations.
 Create human connection by keeping conversations open and being unafraid to show your own vulnerability.